Birth Injury Resources Explained

 Therapy for Cerebral Palsy

-Physical therapy is key to effective cerebral palsy treatment.
+Physical therapy is the key to effective cerebral palsy treatment.
 Therapy allows the muscles in joints affected by cerebral palsy to be stretched and exercised properly.
 This prevents them from developing issues like contractures.

 Therapy is administered through specially trained therapists.
 It can be done in a hospital setting, a therapist’s office or even at home.
 Therapists can also train children to use adaptive equipment and teach parents how to perform some of the routines on their child.